-Sept 07 Subject to change

 Magic, Myth, and the Supernatural

 ANTH 2340/ UGEC 2960

-Term 1 2021-22
+Term 2 2023-24

-Lecture: Wednesday 12:30 pm-2:15 pm; NAH_11
+Lecture: Thursday 10:30am-12:15pm, SWH\2

 Tutorials:

-T1: Wednesday 2:30-3:15 pm, UCC_207 T2: Wednesday 3:30-4:15 pm, UCC_207
+T1: Thursday 1:30-2:15pm, UCC\110 T2: Thursday 2:30-3:15pm, UCC 110

 T3: TBA

-Instructor: Leilah VEVAINA (NAH 324, leilah.vevaina@cuhk.edu.hk)
+Instructor: Leilah VEVAINA (NAH 303, leilah.vevaina@cuhk.edu.hk)

 Office hour: by appointment

-TA: ZHANG Jingwen 1155151945@link.cuhk.edu.hk
+TAs: Amy Lam

+Juliette Wu

 Brief Course Description:

 All societies have some belief in another world, yet beliefs vary widely between societies.
 This course will examine phenomena often viewed as irrational and superstitious to see how they can be understood in cultural terms.
-The course will not just examine the truth-value of many beliefs (are there vampires and ghosts?) but will focus especially on understanding why humans hold "unscientific" beliefs and how they make sense in cultural terms.
-We will examine the role that religion plays in the human experiences of sickness, death, and uncertainty.
+The course will not just examine the truth-value of many beliefs (are there vampires and ghosts?) but will focus on understanding why humans hold "unscientific" beliefs and how they make sense within their cultures and societies.
+We will examine the role that religion plays in the human experiences of uncertainty, risk, and death.

-The course will examine traditional anthropological topics such as magic, myths, divination, witchcraft, and ghosts, as well as more recent issues such as vampires, zombies, and other monsters.
+The course will examine traditional anthropological topics such as magic, myths, divination, witchcraft, and ghosts, as well as popular culture representations of vampires, zombies, and other monsters.
 Examples from contemporary industrial societies, will be used to challenge notions of "modern (or Western) rationality" versus "traditional superstition."
 The course will end by discussing how anthropology deals with the concept of religion and how religious identities are shaped in the contemporary world.

 For UGE students, it can also serve as an introduction to anthropology.

 Learning Outcomes:

 Upon the completion of this course, student will:

-- 1. learn to see the cultural nature of reality and of the supernatural; - 2. understand how and why many seemingly irrational and bizarre beliefs make sense in their cultural contexts; - 3. learn how to use critical thinking while being tolerant of other views; - 4. develop a healthy skepticism, while at the same time remaining open to new ideas. - 5.
-Assess and analyze the relationship between religious beliefs and practices and their social, economic, and political contexts.
+- 1. learn to see the cultural nature of reality and of the supernatural;

+- 2. understand how and why many seemingly irrational and bizarre beliefs make sense in their cultural contexts;

+- 3. learn how to use critical thinking while being tolerant of other views;

+- 4. develop a healthy skepticism, while at the same time remaining open to new ideas.

+- 5. Assess and analyze the relationship between religious beliefs and practices and their social, economic, and political contexts.
-Sept 07 Subject to change

 Required Texts:

 All the required readings (as shown in the "reading list" on this syllabus) will be posted on the Blackboard course site.

 The course does not have a textbook.
 But quite a few chapters are selected from this popular reader and its later version:

 Moro, Pamela A. and James E. Myers, 2010 Magic Witchcraft and Religion: A Reader in the Anthropology of Religion 8th edition, New York: McGraw-Hill-This book will be placed on reserve.

-Evaluation:
+UG Evaluation:

 Grade Item Percentage Due Date

 Attendance and 15% Throughout term

 Participation

-Group Fieldwork Proposal 5% September 30
+Group Fieldwork Proposal 5% February 6

-Midterm Take-home Exam 25% October 29
+Midterm Take-home Exam 30% March 12

-Group Presentation 20% December 1; December 6/7
+Group Presentation 15% April 18 & April 22

-Final Take-home Exam 35% December 17
+Final Take-home Exam 35% April 30

 1. Participation (15%)

-This component is based on your preparation for and contribution to tutorial discussion.
-Active participation (consistently asking questions, offering comments), not just attendance, is required for a good grade.
+This component is based on your preparation for and contribution to lecture and tutorial discussion.
+Active participation (consistently asking questions, offering comments), not just attendance, is required for an A grade in participation.

 2. Group Fieldwork Site Proposal (5%):